Indus Waters Treaty: Permanent Indus Commission

+Background and history

 The waters of the Indus system of rivers begin mainly in Tibet and the Himalayan mountains in the states of Himachal Pradesh and Jammu and Kashmir.
 They flow through the states of Punjab and Sindh before emptying into the Arabian Sea south of Karachi and Kori Creek in Gujarat.
 The average annual available water resource in Pakistan is 203.1 e9m3.
-Where once there was only a narrow strip of irrigated land along these rivers, developments over the last century have created a large network of canals and storage facilities that provide water for more than 47 e6acre in Pakistan alone by 2009, one of the largest irrigated area of any one river system.
+Where once there was only a narrow strip of irrigated land along these rivers, developments over the last century have created a large network of canals and storage facilities that provide water for more than 47 e6acre in Pakistan alone by 2009, one of the largest irrigated areas of any river system.

-The partition of British India created a conflict over the waters of the Indus basin.
+The partition of British India, based on religion not on geography basis, created a conflict over the waters of the Indus basin.
 The newly formed states were at odds over how to share and manage what was essentially a cohesive and unitary network of irrigation.
 Furthermore, the geography of partition was such that the source rivers of the Indus basin were in India.
 Pakistan felt its livelihood threatened by the prospect of Indian control over the tributaries that fed water into the Pakistani portion of the basin.
 Where India certainly had its own ambitions for the profitable development of the basin, Pakistan felt acutely threatened by a conflict over the main source of water for its cultivable land.
 During the first years of partition, the waters of the Indus were apportioned by the Inter-Dominion Accord of May 4, 1948.
 This accord required India to release sufficient water through existing canals to the Pakistani regions of the basin in return for annual payments from the government of Pakistan.
 The accord was meant to meet immediate requirements and was followed by negotiations for a more permanent solution.
 However, neither side was willing to compromise their respective positions and negotiations reached a stalemate.
 From the Indian point of view, there was nothing that Pakistan could do to force India to divert, from any of its schemes, the river water into the irrigation canals of Pakistan.
 Pakistan wanted to take the matter at that time to the International Court of Justice, but India refused, arguing that the conflict required a bilateral resolution.